 Wright champions the work of modernist architect and furniture designer, Marcel Breuer, one of the most revolutionary and important figures of the 20th Century.

-5 Facts about Marcel Breuer
+5 Things to Know About Marcel Breuer

-he was a student of the Bauhaus school in Weimar Germany and would later teach there
+He was a student of the Bauhaus school in Weimar Germany and would later teach there.

-his iconic Wassily armchair, made of tubular steel, was inspired by his bicycle
+His iconic Wassily armchair, made of tubular steel, was inspired by his bicycle.

-he taught at Harvard introducing International Style to American students for the first time
+He taught at Harvard introducing International Style to American students for the first time.

-from 1938 to 1941, he and Walter Gropius had an architectural practice in Cambridge, Massachusetts
+From 1938 to 1941, he and Walter Gropius had an architectural practice in Cambridge, Massachusetts.

-The Whitney Museum in New York, IBM's La Gaude Laboratory and the UNESCO headquarters in Paris are among his most important commissions
+The Whitney Museum in New York, IBM's La Gaude Laboratory and the UNESCO headquarters in Paris are among his most important commissions.

 Auction Results Marcel Breuer